Rupert Mudge: Biography

 In 1955 both Mudge and Paskins returned to Australia where they joined the Eastern Suburbs rugby league team, Paskins was appointed captain.
 Mudge who played 45 matches for the Eastern Suburbs club in the years (1955–58) is recognised as that club's 448th player.

 After his retirement from football Rupert spent some years as a panelist on the Channel Seven Rugby League panel discussion program "Controversy Corner" hosted by Rex (the Moose) Mossop.

 In his professional life in Australia, besides football, he worked for P.Rowe Pty.
 Ltd.

 He married his Australian sweetheart, Yvonne Rita Trenerry, who had followed him to England in Workington Town where they lived until 1955 when they returned to Australia to live at Coogee Beach.
 They had two children, Barbara and John.

 In the late 1990s Rupert John Mudge was invited to England for a special celebration at Wembley Stadium, because he still held the record for the longest running try.
 Returning home happy he succumbed to the cancer which claimed his life in six short weeks.
-He died at the Prince of Wales Hospital, Sydney on the 23 July 1993.
+He died at the Prince of Wales Hospital, Sydney on 23 July 1993.
 He was cremated at Eastern Suburbs Memorial Park.